 No wonder I could never find it.
 I’d never thought to dig in her closet.

 Why is the door open?
 Is someone down there?
 Should I venture into the dark corridor and find out what’s going on?

-I gazed around Jamie’s room searching for a flashlight while my conscious fought over right vs. wrong.
+I gazed around Jamie’s room searching for a flashlight while my conscience fought over right vs. wrong.
 Should I go through her stuff?
 I really needed a flashlight.
 Darkness seeped out of the closet.

 My steps led me to Jamie’s dresser.
 I would search her drawers for a flashlight.
 I stopped.
 I couldn’t do it; her belongings were private.